 Peru’s trade surplus plunged to USD 689 million in September 2022 from USD 1,625 million in the corresponding month of the previous year.
 Exports fell 4.6% year-on-year to USD 5,554 million, mainly due to lower shipments of traditional goods (-8.1%).
 Meantime, imports grew by 16% to USD 4,865 million, amid rises in arrivals of consumer goods (18.1%), intermediate (21.0%), and capital goods (5.3%). source: Central Reserve Bank of Peru

 Balance of Trade in Peru averaged 135.80 USD Million from 1957 until 2022, reaching an all time high of 2064.40 USD Million in November of 2021 and a record low of -676.30 USD Million in January of 2014.
 This page provides - Peru Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Peru Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

-Balance of Trade in Peru is expected to be 180.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Peru to stand at 850.00 in 12 months time.
-In the long-term, the Peru Balance of Trade is projected to trend around 1130.00 USD Million in 2021 and 1090.00 USD Million in 2022, according to our econometric models.
+Balance of Trade in Peru is expected to be 1458.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Peru Balance of Trade is projected to trend around 1900.00 USD Million in 2023, according to our econometric models.